simonhicks/doit.vim/README.md

     :nnoremap <buffer> g<CR> caphello<Esc>

 Note that when binding to ex commands, you don't have to explicitly add '\<CR\>' to the end of the mapping.
-That way that you can just hit g\<CR\> and then type the command you want to execute as if you were doing it normally.
-From then on, hitting g\<CR\> will just repeat that command
+That way that you can just hit your configured key combo, type the command you want to execute as if you were doing it normally and from then on, that key combo will just repeat that command.